People Love How Ed Miliband's Twitter Sassiness Is Off The Charts Right Now

 In recent days he’s added puns (and gardening) to his repertoire.

-But by far the most appreciated sass is a tweet he sent directly to the prime minister, after she was photographed eating chips during a campaign stop in Cornwall.
+But by far the most appreciated sass is a tweet he sent directly to the prime minister after she was photographed eating chips during a campaign stop in Cornwall.

-(Ed Miliband you may remember was once photographed eating a bacon sandwich.)
+(Ed Miliband, you may remember, was once photographed eating a bacon sandwich.)

 People are really here for the Mili-burns.